jordwalke/reason-project-ideas/README.md

 > **Collection of project ideas for Reason which have been requested by people in the community.**

-People might already be working on some of these ideas.
-Links are included in this README.
-It's great to collaborate with people already working on some of these ideas.
+Links to active efforts are included in this README.
+It's great to collaborate with people already working on some of these ideas, or start your own thing.
+Send a PR to list your effort under the "Active Efforts:" section, so people know how to team up.

 Please discuss new project ideas on [The Reason Discord Channel](https://discordapp.com/invite/reasonml).